fathimakm/learn_sop_cors_csrf_with_me/README.md

 scheme, TLD, TLD +1 > if these are same for two url > then same site

-if scheme, domain , port are same for two ur; > same origin
+if scheme, domain , port are same for two url > same origin

+`Set-Cookie: session=0F8tgdOhi9ynR1M9wa3ODa; SameSite=Strict`